I’ve written a several pieces on James Bond over the years. I’ll keep adding to this if and when there are others.

 Drinking like James Bond: Casino Royale

-This was supposed to be the first of a definitive series about everything Bond drinks in the Ian Fleming novels (and possibly the films too), with Bond research by me and drinking expertise from Andy Hamilton and Paul Fishman.
-Sadly, after much talk and excitement and a positive reception for part one, Andy and Paul could never quite get their arses in gear to do any more.
+This was supposed to be the first of a definitive series about everything Bond drinks in the Ian Fleming novels, with Bond research by me and drinking expertise from Andy Hamilton and Paul Fishman.
+Sadly, despite it being their own idea and proving quite popular, Andy and Paul could never quite get their arses in gear to do any more.

 A History of James Bond Video Games